 Take a look at international programming contests like Microsoft Imagine Cup, Google Code Jam, or the general CFTtime rankings, and you’ll see how often Polish teams land the highest spots.

 Software developers in Poland are hard-working and creative.
-Polish teams that participate in worldwide hackathons often come up with the most innovative and daring solutions.
-Polish software development companies attract clients from all over the world, thanks to the sheer talent and skills of their workforce.
+Polish teams participating in worldwide hackathons often develop innovative and daring solutions.
+Polish software development companies attract clients worldwide thanks to their workforce's sheer talent and skills.

 Talent alone isn’t enough to produce a highly-skilled workforce.
 The other prerequisite is education.
 And Poland offers access to quality education in Computer Science, IT, and STEM areas.
 Every year, thousands of junior software developers enter the Polish job market.
-Most of the time, they hold a Master's degree in Computer Science or a relevant subject, but also have some practical experience gained during internships.
+They usually hold a Master's degree in Computer Science or a relevant subject but also have some practical experience gained during internships.

-Since software development companies fight for young talents, they offer many entry-level positions that focus on mentoring and professional development.
+Since software development companies fight for young talents, they offer many entry-level positions focusing on mentoring and professional development.

-Also, a report from HackerRank showed that Polish developers start coding earlier than the kids in many other countries (like Germany, Russia, or Canada).
-According to Stack Overflow, Polish developers tend to be among the most experienced coders in the world by the time they enter the job market.
+Also, a report from HackerRank showed that Polish developers start coding earlier than kids in many other countries.
+According to Stack Overflow, Polish developers tend to be among the most experienced coders in the world when they enter the job market.